captn3m0/sushigo/README.md

 # Sushi Go

-This is a work-in-progress conversion of Sushi Go (original), the popular card game into Ruby.
+This is a work-in-progress conversion of Sushi Go (original), the popular card game by Gamewright into Ruby.

 The long term goal is to make it easily scriptable via a RPC-interface that hooks into something as described in [my ideas repo][ideas].

 Currently only supports the original game, and not Sushi Go Party.

+You can find the complete rules at [the gamewright website][rules].

 ## Installation